 I am a painter working in oil on canvas.
 My landscapes are sensuous renderings of organic forms capturing a personal sense of place.
 It is a human landscape – sensual and fragile, yet strong, vibrant and unpredictable.
-I try to go beyond what my eye’s camera lens sees and transform my unique vision of place – and my emotional response to it, into a fresh perspective.
-I am attracted to organic shapes, textures, contours and light within the landscape.
+I try to beyond what my eye’s camera lens sees and transform my unique vision of a place – and my emotional response to it, into a fresh perspective.
+I am attracted to the huge variety of organic shapes, textures and contours and especially the light within nature.

-Lately, I have been moving toward landscape that is non-specific – evoking a mood rather than a particular place.
-I want viewers to be reminded of their personal memories, dreams, emotions or nostalgia for locations.
+Lately, I have been moving toward a landscape that is non-specific – evoking a mood rather than a particular place.
+I want viewers to be reminded of their memories, dreams, emotions or nastalgia for the three personal locations.